NCATSTranslator/TranslatorTechnicalDocumentation/docs/architecture/biolink/knowledge_graphs.md

 For a general introduction to knowledge graphs and their use in biomedical informations, please see [Callahan et al., 2021](https://www.annualreviews.org/doi/10.1146/annurev-biodatasci-010820-091627) (reference 1 below).

-## Why does Translator use knowledge graphs?
-The Translator Consortium has adopted a federated KG-based approach for biomedical knowledge representation and discovery.
-Using KGs enables Translator to integrate a wide range of heterogeneous data sets and translate them into insights intended to augment human reasoning and accelerate translational science.

-For more about Translator and how it uses KGs, please see the [2022 Translator paper](https://ascpt.onlinelibrary.wiley.com/doi/10.1111/cts.13301) (reference 2 below).

-## What is Biolink Model?
+## What is the Biolink Model?
-[Biolink Model](https://github.com/biolink/biolink-model) is an open-source data model that can be used to formalize the relationships between data structures in translational science.
+[Biolink Model](https://github.com/biolink/biolink-model) is an open-source data model that can be used to formalize the relationships between core concepts in translational science.
 It incorporates object-oriented classification and graph-oriented features.
 The core of the model is a set of hierarchical, interconnected classes (or categories) and relationships between them (or predicates), representing biomedical entities such as gene, disease, chemical, anatomical structure, and phenotype.